Financial Risk Management

 What Is Risk?

 Risk provides the basis for the opportunity.
-The terms risk and exposure have subtle differences in their meaning, And Risk refers to the probability of loss, while exposure is the possibility of loss, although they are often used interchangeably and arises as a result of exposure.
+The terms risk and exposure have subtle differences in their meaning, And Risk refers to the probability of loss, while exposure is the possibility of loss, although they are often used interchangeably and arise as a result of exposure.

 Exposure to financial markets affects most organizations, either directly or indirectly.
 When an organization has financial market exposure, there is a possibility of loss but also an opportunity for gain or profit.
 Financial market exposure may provide strategic or competitive benefits.